 The Wolf Beneath the Tree

-After he fled Destiny's table in a rage, Michael flew straight to Heaven and landed upon the ledge The Logos, the place where God's voice lives, and once within Michael went to sleep, and poured out the Dunamis Demiurgos into all things, renewing Yahweh's name on every atom in creation every second.
+After he fled Destiny's table in a rage, Michael flew straight to Heaven and landed upon the ledge The Logos, the place where God's voice lives, and once within Michael went to sleep, and poured out the Dunamis Demiurgos into all things, renewing Yahweh's name on every atom in creation moment by moment.

 Lucifer interrupts and incinerates The Logoz.
 Emerging from the rubble a clearly enraged Michael gathers himself rather quickly and says, "Speak quickly, Lucifer.
 Or I call this Host to witness -- you will not speak again."